How to Make an Effective Sales Rollout Plan with Video

-Once your sales organization is sold on the idea of using video, it’s up to you to get everyone using—and succeeding with—it.
+Once your team is sold on the idea of using sales videos for outreach, it’s up to you to get everyone using—and succeeding with—it with a video for sales rollout plan.

-Putting together a sales rollout plan is an essential part of launching a new tool to the team and video is no exception.
+Putting together a sales rollout plan is an essential part of launching a new tool to the team, and video is no exception.
+Follow these six steps for your most excellent chance at success.

-Start out by listing the primary roles who will use video, such as sales reps and their managers, as well as secondary roles who will need to be involved.
+Start out by listing the primary roles who will use video for sales, such as sales reps and their managers, as well as secondary roles that will need to be involved.

 Other teams and roles who need to be involved will likely include: